matrixorigin/matrixorigin.io/docs/MatrixOne/Deploy/deploy-MatrixOne-cluster.md

             endpoint: http://minio.mostorage:9000 # The svc address and port of the minio service
             secretRef: # Configuration for accessing minio, the secret name is minio
               name: minio
-        pvcRetentionPolicy: Retain # Configuration for the lifecycle policy of the S3 bucket after the cluster is destroyed, Retain means to keep, Delete means to delete
+        pvcRetentionPolicy: Retain # Configuration for the lifecycle policy of the pvc bucket after the cluster is destroyed, Retain means to keep, Delete means to delete
         volume:
           size: 1Gi # Configuration for the size of S3 object storage, modify according to actual disk size and requirements
         config: | # Configuration for logservice